jvz/dynunit/README.md

 ------------

 First, you'll need to make some symlinks to your local ATG JARs.
-Suppose your `ATG_HOME` environement variable is set to something like `$HOME/ATG/ATG10.1.2`.
+Suppose your `ATG_HOME` environment variable is set to something like `$HOME/ATG/ATG10.1.2`.
 Then you should execute the following:

 ```bash